jhanvikamani/SQL-Power-BI-Clothify/README.md

       What is the average inventory quantity per product category? <br>
       What is the total value of inventory for each product? <br>

-ORDER ITEM
+ORDER ITEM <br>

       what is the average price of items per order and product? <br>
       How many items are in each order? <br>
       Which products have the highest quantity ordered? <br>
       How does the price of items vary across different orders? <br>

-PAYMENT
+PAYMENT <br>

       what is the total amount after 10% Tax? <br>
       how many payment made on each payemnt date? <br>

 INJECTED DATA INTO POWER BI USING DIRECT QUERY

 DATA MODEL